amiaopensource/vrecord/README.md

 ## Summary

 Vrecord is open-source software for capturing a video signal and turning it into a digital file.
-Vrecord can capture analog and digital signals through a variety of inputs and can create digital files in a variety of formats and codecs.
+Vrecord can capture analog and digital signals through a variety of inputs and can create digital video files in a variety of formats and codecs.
 Vrecord is designed with needs of audiovisual archivists in mind.

 Vrecord uses [ffmpeg](http://ffmpeg.org), [ffplay](http://ffmpeg.org/ffplay.html), and [bmdcapture](https://github.com/lu-zero/bmdtools) to do its dirty work.